Choosing The Right Topic For A Management Dissertation

 - Finding a Topic

 - Having an interest in what you write about is critial.
 Think back to the undergraduate and graduate courses you did well in.
 You likely had an interest in these.
 How can you relate these courses to the management field?
+Also, be sure to visit Topics Base - they always have something good to offer!

 - Speak with your supervisor for ideas and explore their research interests to see if they match yours.